euginm/riag/README.md

 | (*genome assembly basename*)_rdna_prediction.gff | Annotation file with rDNA subunit predictions in genome assembly, barrnap output.
 | rdna_operon_to_(*genome assembly basename*).tab | BLAST output with all occurrences of rDNA operon in genome assembly.
 ## Notes
-* This pipeline is disigned to provide an overview of rDNA in an organism.
+* This pipeline is designed to provide an overview of rDNA in an organism.
 However, it can't substitute a proper rDNA analysis.
 * It worth to review `rdna_reads.stats` file.
-A big amount of discarded rDNA reads may indicate that the organism has unconventional rDNA subunits composition, HMM-based rDNA predictions does not work properly.
+A big amount of discarded rDNA reads may indicate that the organism has unconventional rDNA subunits composition, or HMM-based rDNA predictions do not work properly.
 * If the pipeline exits due to error, it is possible to continue it, by using the same config file.

 ## Example run
-In the example run, we will use genomic data and genome assembly of a [leatherback sea turtle][vgp_turtle], provided by [Vertebrate Genomes Project][vgp])
+In the example run, we use genomic data and genome assembly of a [leatherback sea turtle][vgp_turtle], provided by [Vertebrate Genomes Project][vgp])

 Download assembly and PacBio reads:
 ```sh